Hawaii Choral Festival® March 3, 2012, March 31, 2012, April 15, 2012

 Jay S. Gephart

-April 14, 2012 festival.
+Professor Jay S. Gephart will be the clinician for the festival.
 He is the Director of University Bands at Purdue University.
-He is also the Director of the Purdue “All-American” Marching Band and the Purdue University Wind Ensemble.
-Under his direction, the Purdue Symphonic Band and Symphonic Orchestra have shared the stage with some of the nation’s outstanding soloists and have represented Purdue at the Indiana MENC state conventions.
-He has served as a guest conductor, clinician, lecturer and adjudicator both nationally and internationally.
+He is also the Director of the Purdue "All-American" Marching Band and the Purdue University Wind Ensemble.
+Under his direction, the Purdue Symphonic Band and Symphonic Orchestra have shared the stage with some of the nation

-The Purdue “All American” Marching Band traveled to China to perform in the Meet in Beijing International Arts and Music Festival prior to the Olympic Games.
+The Purdue "All-American" Marching Band traveled to China to perform in the Meet in Beijing International Arts and Music Festival prior to the Olympic Games.
 His Purdue Symphonic Band performed at the New York Wind Band Festival at Carnegie Hall.
 Professor Gephart has conducted All-State Bands in Indiana and Arkansas and served as clinician at the Midwest International Band and Orchestra Clinic.
-He was selected to conduct the music camp honor band for the Department of Education in the Northern Region of
+He was selected to conduct the music camp honor band for the Department of Education in the Northern Region of Queensland, Australia.
+During his career he has been the recipient of many awards and honors including the Indiana Outstanding Bandmaster Award and the Purdue University New Professional Award.

 Professor Gephart currently serves as President of the Big Ten Band Director’s Association.
 He was elected to membership in the prestigious American Bandmaster’s Association in 2008 and has served as President of the Indiana Bandmaster’s Association.